-Did Nnamdi Kanu suffer in prison and publicly abuse the President of a country, thereby undermining the exalted number 1 position and citizen just for this?
+Did Nnamdi Kanu suffer in prison and publicly denounce the President of a country, thereby undermining the exalted number 1 position and citizen just for this?
 Personal gain?
-Without a conviction and purpose?
+Without any personal conviction and purpose?

-Did Nnamdi Kanu open his mouth to call the President of a nation a cloned man, and not the real man, just for this?
+Did Nnamdi Kanu open his mouth to call the President of a nation a fake, from Sudan, and has consistently maintained that position just for this?
 No vision and ambition?

-Did Nnamdi Kanu start asking for arms even while in Nigeria for what he called self-defense, with full knowledge of the implications of such action against a state, just for this?
+Did Nnamdi Kanu start asking for arms even while in Nigeria for self-defence, with full knowledge of the implications of such action against a state, just for this?
 A pastime game?
 Waiting for an opportune time to escape with his kill?

-Can we be sure that Nnamdi Kanu almost practically divided this country, by making, for the first time, other tribes to be conscious of self- determination more than ever before, just to play games for personal aggrandizement?
+Can we be certain that Nnamdi Kanu almost practically divided this country, and has ferociously and strategically been at it ever since, by making, for the first time, other tribes to be conscious of self- determination more than ever before, just to play games for personal aggrandizement?
 Remember the vision, the blindfolding determination, the risk, etc.

-Did Nnamdi Kanu get eminent personalities like Prof Ben Nwabueze, Prof Nwala and others involved in one way or the other, just for him to toy with, and castrate their intellectual virility and universally acclaimed erudition at the end?
-(Prof Ben Nwabueze has just spoken, calling for full participation in the 2019 election).
+Did Nnamdi Kanu get eminent personalities like Prof Ben Nwabueze, Prof Nwala, late Dr Dozie Ikedife, and others involved in one way or the other, just for him to toy with, and castrate their intellectual virility and universally acclaimed erudition at the end?

 Did Nnamdi Kanu openely challenge legitimate and duly constituted governments both at the state and federal levels, and even dared the nation’s formidable military, just for fun and for playing a script written by the same government he is undermining?